1.0 EXECUTIVE SUMMARY

 2.9 The fee levels have been calculated based on the time and cost involved in undertaking the activities involved.
 The costs typically cover officer time, overheads Appendix 1 details what the Council can consider in calculating the fee levels.

-2.10 The fee rates in this policy cover the period 1st April 2018 to 31st March 2019 and each section details when a fee is payable.
+2.10 The fee rates in this policy will be reviewed periodically and each section details when a fee is payable.

 2.11 Currently, Fylde Council administers site licences for 21 Park Home sites with the total number of units across all sites exceeding 665.
 The extent of work with each individual site will vary according to the size, complexity and whether there are any issues arising with residents.